xzion/dota2-gsi/README.md

 ## Clients and Events

-The server emits the `newclient` event whenever a new client connects (based on IP address), returning a reference to the new client object.
+The server `events` member emits the `newclient` event whenever a new client connects (based on IP address), returning the new client object.
 Each client has three members:

 ```
 client.ip           - IP address of the client